 After getting our fill of crocodile and water dragon photos, we moved down the trail, and soon found two more water dragons.

 A little later the trail split.
 A cable bridge stretched across the river, with red arrows pointing towards it.
 I knew the road and parking lot would be on our side of the river, but we figured that the bridge and arrow must indicate something important, so we decided to cross.
 The steel cables were pretty spooky for me to have my wife cross – they swung a lot and she could barely stretch herself enough to reach at the end.
 I kept staring at the fast current and imagining the huge waterfall that was only a little ways downstream.
-However, she was loving it, and actually called that crossing one of the highlights of her trip.
+To my surprise she was loving it, and actually called that crossing one of the highlights of her trip.

 Unfortunately, the trail on the other side was less appealing.
 It headed steeply uphill and was muddy, an unpleasant combination.
 Leeches swarmed in great numbers.
 At one point we had to leave the trail and fight through vegetation to get around a pond that had formed across it.
 We saw several frogs, but the only real notable find was this turtle on the trail: